Montana Homestead Declaration 2024*

 If you refuse to pay someone you hired to do home or land improvements, the worker can file a mechanic’s lien against your property.

-States with Homestead Rights: Alabama, Arizona, Arkansas, California, Florida, Georgia, Idaho, Illinois, Kansas, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Texas, Vermont, Washington, West Virginia, Wisconsin, Wyoming.
+States with Homestead Rights: Every state has a Homestead Exemption of some sort: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming, District of Columbia, Puerto Rico.

 Try this for additional information on Declaration of Homestead From the State of Montana – Need Homeowner Assistance?

-*Total amount depends on multiple factors, most importantly the assessed value of your property.
-Beginning in 2021, the value of a filed Montana Homestead Declaration increases 4% every year.
+Note: Total amount depends on multiple factors, most importantly the assessed value of your property.